GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A stupid error is an algorithmically avoidable error.
-Mainly, you are stupid if you let an error that a program can detect go undetected.
+> ### My main conclusion after spending ten years of my life working on the TEX project is that software is hard.
+It’s harder than anything else I’ve ever had to do.
 >
-> ~ *Daniel T. Barry*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts